 If you are sick just after taking the tablets, contact the hospital.
 You may need to take another dose.
 If you forget to take a tablet, do not take a double dose.
 Keep to your regular schedule and let your doctor or nurse know.

 Other things to remember about your tablets:

-Keep them in the original package at room temperature.
+- Keep them in their original packaging at room temperature.